Decarbonization of financial markets: a mean-field game approach: Solution to the mean field game problem

 Combining the above estimates and using both that $\mathbb{E}[\eta] = 0$ and $|\eta|\leq \frac{1}{2}\xi$ yields

 where the last inequality follows by Lemma \ref{lemma:bounded-entropy}.
 We conclude that \eqref{deriv} admits an integrable bound and so by dominated convergence

 We now consider the functional $L$.
-By a direct computation we have
+Using that $c^*$ is assumed to be twice differentiable yields

-and it is clear that the last term converges to zero as $\lambda \downarrow 0$.
-Using that $\eta \in L^1(\mathcal{F}_T^0)$, the conclusion follows applying the law of iterated expectations and using that $V_T^\xi$ is solution to equation \eqref{eq:psi-V}. } \end{proof}
+Since $(c^*)''$ is bounded by assumption, it is clear that the last term converges to zero as $\lambda \downarrow 0$.
+Using that $\eta \in L^1(\mathcal{F}_T^0)$, the conclusion follows applying the law of iterated expectations and using that $V_T^\xi$ is solution to equation \eqref{eq:psi-V}. \end{proof}

-\begin{lemma} $\bar \xi$ is a minimizer of $G$ if and only if it is a solution to the fixed point problem \eqref{pb:fixed-point}. \end{lemma} \begin{proof} { \textit{Step 1: The if part}.
+\begin{lemma} $\bar \xi$ is a minimizer of $G$ if and only if it is a solution to the fixed point problem \eqref{pb:fixed-point}. \end{lemma} \begin{proof} \textit{Step 1: The if part}.
 Let $\bar{\xi} \in \Xi$ be a solution to the fixed point problem \eqref{pb:fixed-point}.
 For any $\xi \in L^1_+(\mathcal F^0_T)$ with $\mathbb E[\xi]=1$, by convexity of $L$ and $H$, we have

-By Lemma \eqref{lemma:deriv} and using that $\bar \xi$ is a solution to the fixed point equation \eqref{pb:fixed-point} yields that
+By Lemma \ref{lemma:deriv} and using that $\bar \xi$ is a solution to the fixed point equation \eqref{pb:fixed-point} yields that

 with $C \coloneqq \ln\mathbb E\left[\exp\left(\rho \ln Z - \gamma^* \mathbb E[V^{\bar{\xi}}_T|\mathcal F^0_T] \right)\right] > 0$.
 Since $\mathbb E[\xi] = \mathbb E[\bar{\xi}] = 1$, we conclude that $G(\xi) - G(\bar{\xi})\geq 0$ and hence $\bar{\xi}$ is a minimizer of $G$.